Why is My CPAP Mask Leaking? Causes and Prevention Tips

 1. The full face mask

 It covers the nose and mouth, sealing both airways.
-If you breathe through your mouth, need higher pressure, or sleep on your back, your doctor may prescribe this type of mask.
-Because of its larger surface area, the full face mask is the most likely variety to develop a leak.
+If you breathe through your mouth, need higher pressure settings, or sleep on your back, your doctor may prescribe this type of mask.
+Due to its larger surface area, the full face mask is more likely to leak air if not fitted properly.

 2. The nasal pillow

 This is usually prescribed to people who have heavy facial hair, toss and turn during their sleep, or consistently breathe through their noses.
-Nasal pillows seal only the nostrils.
-This design makes them quite comfortable, but they can start to leak when active sleepers dislodge them.
+Nasal pillows seal just the nostrils, making them comfortable, but they may start leaking air after a few hours if they are dislodged during sleep.

 This type covers the nose from the lip to the upper bridge and may be the most versatile (and popular) of the three choices.
 It's not as bulky as the full face mask but not as lightweight as the nasal pillow.
-Still, moving in your sleep can cause it to leak.
+Still, moving in your sleep can cause it to this type of CPAP mask to leak air.

-A leaky mask can leave you searching for the snooze button like you did in the days before you got your CPAP.
+A leaking CPAP mask can leave you searching for the snooze button like you did in the days before you got your CPAP.

-4 steps to prevent your CPAP mask from leaking
+Four steps to prevent your CPAP mask leaks

-If your mask is leaking, don't rip it off and suffer with apnea.
+If your CPAP mask is leaking air, don't rip it off and suffer from apnea.

 1. Check the mask’s fit.
 If it's too tight or too loose, adjust the straps or wait until you're in your sleeping position before putting it on.